GoogleChrome/developer.chrome.com/site/en/docs/devtools/console/reference/index.md

 ### Inspect functions {: #inspect-functions }

 In JavaScript, functions are also objects with properties.
 However, if you type a function name into the **Console**, DevTools calls it instead of displaying its properties.

-To view function properties, use the [console.dir()](/docs/devtools/console/api/#dir) command.
+To view function properties internal to JavaScript, use the [console.dir()](/docs/devtools/console/api/#dir) command.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/skX6B0t9ht7jNvem6YZ6.png", alt="Inspecting properties of a function.", width="800", height="613" %}